-In addition to the 80 countries examined by OECD, additional data points for seven countries were identified where domestic budgets spending on biodiversity is publicly available: Brazil US\$ 89.77 million; Chile US\$ 107.34 million; Peru US\$ 288.32 million; Argentina US\$ 37.29 million; Saudi Arabia US\$ 47.8 million; Sudan US\$ 2.7 million; and Mozambique US\$ 2.6 million.

-The OECD domestic public biodiversity expenditure data 2015-2017 for 80 countries is based on 2017 or most recent year with 2014 cutoff data available.
-Data has been drawn from the Secretariat of the Convention on Biological Diversity (SCBD) Clearing-House database, the Classification Of the Functions Of Government (COFOG) Biodiversity database, and the United Nations Development Programme Biodiversity Finance Initiative (UNDP BIOFIN) biodiversity expenditures reports.
+In addition to the 80 countries examined by OECD, additional data points702 for seven countries were identified where domestic budgets spending on biodiversity is publicly available:^{703,704} Brazil US\$ 89.77 million;705 Chile US\$ 107.34 million;706 Peru US\$ 288.32 million;707 Argentina US\$ 37.29 million;708 Saudi Arabia US\$ 47.8 million; Sudan US\$ 2.7 million; and Mozambique US\$ 2.6 million.709 off data available.710 Data has been drawn from the Secretariat of the Convention on Biological Diversity (SCBD) Clearing-House database, the Classification Of the Functions Of Government (COFOG)711 Biodiversity database, and the United Nations Development Programme Biodiversity Finance Initiative (UNDP BIOFIN) biodiversity expenditures reports.
 712 However, the US\$ 67.8 billion is assumed to be an underestimate of the global domestic public spend on biodiversity conservation, given that more than 100 countries are unaccounted for.
 The economies of the 80 countries tracked by OECD represent 85% of global GDP, and thus the underestimate is assumed to be relatively small; however, a regression analysis was used to interpolate spending for the missing 100 countries.
 Under an assumption that the amount of spending on biodiversity is correlated directly with the Gross Domestic Product (GDP) of a country, a correlation equation can be estimated using the biodiversity spending and GDP values for the seven additional countries not included in the OECD dataset.
-For proprietary reasons it is not possible for this report to break down the US\$ 67.8 billion figure from the OECD into the specific 80 countries' expenditures.
-Therefore, to incorporate the OECD figure into a regression of global biodiversity spending on GDP, it has been assumed that the US\$ 67.8 billion per year spending represents a single unit of observation (country) with a GDP equivalent to the sum of all 80 countries in the list (~US\$ 72.56 trillion).
-Gross domestic product values for 2018 by country were extracted from the World Bank Databank.
-To create the estimated domestic spending for the additional 100 countries, a univariate regression was calculated using R Statistical Software, comparing domestic public spending on biodiversity conservation and GDP.
+For proprietary reasons it is not possible for this report to break down the US\$ 67.8 billion figure from the OECD into the specific 80 countries' expenditures.713 Therefore, to incorporate the OECD figure into a regression of global biodiversity spending on GDP, it has been assumed that the US\$ 67.8 billion per year spending represents a single unit of observation (country) with a GDP equivalent to the sum of all 80 countries in the list (~US\$ 72.56 trillion).
+Gross domestic product values for 2018 by country were extracted from the World Bank Databank.714 To create the estimated domestic spending for the additional 100 countries, a univariate regression was calculated using R Statistical Software, comparing domestic public spending on biodiversity conservation and GDP.
 Domestic public spending on biodiversity and GDP were set to US\$ values.
 This produced the following regression equation: